Pioneers of state certified meth lab cleanup in Washington leading the way since 2000.”

 - Some of the short term side effects:

 - Itchy, burning skin or eyes

-This man-made stimulant can be pink, red white, brown, or shades of yellow or green.
-It is produced in the form of pills, powder, or chunks.
-It is referred to as “ice”, “chalk”, “crystal”, “crank”, “glass”, and “speed.”
+Methamphetamine is a man-made stimulant that is a combination of many chemicals, and the drug itself varies greatly in chemical composition based on the recipe used to manufacture it.
+Meth can be pink, red white, brown, or shades of yellow or green.
+It is produced in many forms, including pills, powder, or chunks.
+It is referred to as ice, chalk, crystal, crank, glass, and speed.

 What is a meth lab?

-Meth labs can be found virtually anywhere.
-They may be located in a home, trailer, or motel room.
-Sometimes people next door to one without knowing it exists.
+Meth laboratories can be found virtually anywhere.
+They may be located in a home, trailer, vehicle, or motel room.
+Sometimes, people live next door to one without knowing it exists.
+Be aware of the signs and report any suspicious activity to your local law enforcement for investigation.
 Some signs of a meth lab are:

 - Blacked out windows

-- Lots of trash that has items such as drain cleaners, duct tape, antifreeze containers, coffee filters that are chemically stained red
+- Lots of trash with items such as drain cleaners, duct tape, antifreeze containers, coffee filters stained red

 - In and out people traffic, especially at night